ministryofjustice/itpolicycontent/content/confluence/enterprise/code-of-connection-standard.md

 Guidance on completion:

-*   Under the ‘Control’ column are a number of security controls which should be read and responded to in subsequent columns;
+*   Under the 'Control' column are a number of security controls which should be read and responded to in subsequent columns;
-*   Under the ‘Compliance’ column, answer **Yes**, if the control is fully met, **No**, if it is not fully met, **Partial**, if part of the control has been implemented or **N/A** if the control does not apply;
+*   Under the 'Compliance' column, answer **Yes**, if the control is fully met, **No**, if it is not fully met, **Partial**, if part of the control has been implemented or **N/A** if the control does not apply;
-*   Under the ‘Process Owner/References’ column, the name of an individual or group who is responsible for managing that control must be entered and any associated documents referenced;
+*   Under the 'Process Owner/References' column, the name of an individual or group who is responsible for managing that control must be entered and any associated documents referenced;
-*   Under the ‘Solution/Comments’ column, enter a brief statement outlining how that control is met, why it is not met, only partially met or why it does not apply.
+*   Under the 'Solution/Comments' column, enter a brief statement outlining how that control is met, why it is not met, only partially met or why it does not apply.

 **Note:** The notes (in blue and italics) under the “Solution/Comments” column are for guidance only.
 These notes must be removed upon completion.